XianlinSheng/pyvicar/README.md

 - pandas (reading output tables)
 - matplotlib (visualize dataset)
 - mpi4py (parallel postprocessing)
-- ffmpeg-python (convert frames to movie files)
+- ffmpeg-python (convert frames to video files)
 - pyvista (mesh visualization and postprocessing) Important:
 *on an off-screen server,
 a specific osmesa build of vtk needs to be installed before pyvista*: